sebastian-j-ibanez/language-wishlist/README.md

 # 🗒️ language-wishlist
 This is an attempt to list the attributes of the perfect programming language.
 This list is based entirely on my opinions.

+For context, my languages of choice are C and C++.
+I have tried C#, Java, Python, JavaScript, Go, and Haskell for various school and side projects.

 ## Design
 - Compiled
 - Statically typed